GambitGamesLLC/front-end-web-template/README.md

 # Typescript + Svelte + Sass + Vite library template
 Clone this template to easily get started creating a new [ESM](https://nodejs.org/api/esm.html) package template that uses [Typescript](https://www.typescriptlang.org/docs/) for coding, [Svelte](https://svelte.dev/) for reactive UI, [Sass](https://sass-lang.com/) to enhance CSS, and [Vite](https://vitejs.dev/) as the bundler tool

+New to front-end web development?
+Check out our [Web Developer Guide](https://gambitgames.gitbook.io/web-dev-guide/) for the basics on each tool.

 ---------------------------
 HOW TO CLONE
 ---------------------------